actions/actions-runner-controller/docs/preview/actions-runner-controller-2/README.md

     ```

 1. Generate a Personal Access Token (PAT) or create and install a GitHub App.
 See [Creating a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) and [Creating a GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app).
-    - For the list of required permissions, see [Authenticating to the GitHub API](https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md#authenticating-to-the-github-api).
+    - ℹ For the list of required permissions, see [Authenticating to the GitHub API](https://github.com/actions/actions-runner-controller/blob/master/docs/authenticating-to-the-github-api.md#authenticating-to-the-github-api).

 1. You're ready to install the autoscaling runner set.
 For additional configuration options, see [values.yaml](https://github.com/actions/actions-runner-controller/blob/master/charts/auto-scaling-runner-set/values.yaml)
-    - **Choose your installation name carefully**, you will use it as the value of `runs-on` in your workflow.
+    - ℹ **Choose your installation name carefully**, you will use it as the value of `runs-on` in your workflow.
+    - ℹ **We recommend you choose a unique namespace in the following steps**.
+As a good security measure, it's best to have your runner pods created in a different namespace than the one containing the manager and listener pods.

     ```bash
     # Using a Personal Access Token (PAT)
     INSTALLATION_NAME="arc-runner-set"
-    NAMESPACE="arc-systems"
+    NAMESPACE="arc-runners"
     GITHUB_CONFIG_URL="https://github.com/<your_enterprise/org/repo>"
     GITHUB_PAT="<PAT>"
     helm install "${INSTALLATION_NAME}" \